 Consent: Informed, freely and actively given communication of permission between or among all persons involved in a sexual encounter.
 Verbal communication of consent that is ongoing is best and must be mutually understood by all parties.
 Silence cannot be interpreted as consent.
 Whoever initiates sexual contact must be sure of what their partner wants and does not want sexually.
 Previous relationships and consent to an earlier sexual encounter do not stand as consent to subsequent sexual activity.
-Consent can 2018 Safety & Security Report, Pennsylvania College of Art & Design be withdrawn at any time.
+Consent can be withdrawn at any time.
 Consent cannot be gained by force and it cannot be given by minors, mentally disabled persons or persons whose judgment is impaired at the time by drugs or alcohol.
 The initiator of sexual contact cannot use intoxication or impaired judgment caused by alcohol or drugs as an excuse for not being responsible for obtaining consent as defined here.